Azure/plato/examples/getting-started-on-aml/README.md

 During training, the agent learns to adjust the addend action to achieve a state value of 50.

-## Run the experiment
+## Run Locally

-As a preliminary step, you should check that the simulation works on your local machine.
-In this way you'll save precious development time.
+As a preliminary step, you should check that the simulation works on your local machine to save precious development time.
 The ``main.py`` script in the ``src`` folder allows you to test locally with the following command: